Australia AFS License (Australian Financial Services) in 2026

 ASIC Intensifies AFSL Enforcement in 2025-2026

-- ASIC has stepped up surveillance programs and audits against Australian Financial Services License (AFSL) holders, examining their organizational competence, Responsible Manager oversight, breach reporting, and financial/human resource adequacy.
+- ASIC has stepped up surveillance programs and audits against Australian financial service License (AFSL) holders, examining their organizational competence, Responsible Manager oversight, breach reporting, and financial/human resource adequacy.
 In the recent past, ASIC has taken actions against AFSL holders in 2025-2026, such as cancellation of AFSLs for non-compliance.
 This requires strong governance structures under Section 912A of the Corporations Act.

 - These surveillance programs and audits are aimed at safeguarding consumers in the wake of growing financial misconduct.
-ASIC AFSL Enforcement 2026, Responsible Manager Compliance, and AFS License Breach Reporting are key terms that require immediate adaptation for compliance.
+ASIC AFSL enforcement, Responsible Manager compliance and AFSL breach reporting are key compliance themes that require immediate adaptation for compliance.

 - Tetra Consultants helps in building ASIC compliance systems, conducting RM audits, automating breach reporting, and developing resource adequacy frameworks for your AFSL.